- Sep 3, 2018

 At its simplest, personalization is about creating and delivering digital experiences that are customized based on some information.
 One example is geolocation.
 If you were a sports apparel online store, you might show hiking or skiing gear to website visitors from the northern hemisphere in the winter season, and swimming and snorkelling accessories to those from the tropical regions.

-The benefits of personalization are clear, as this graphic sums up.
+With so many web personalization examples available, the benefits of personalization are clear, as this graphic sums up.

 More relevant content for visitors means more conversions and better business for you.

 To get there, you need: 1) data, 2) segmentation, 3) personalized content.
 Personalization can be explicit or implicit.

 Explicit personalization is based on information that users give you.
 Examples include:

 Visitors log in at your website, create user profiles that are linked to your CRM and receive e-mails

 Users indicate their interests and content preferences and subscribe to specific channels

 Personalization data that you mine through social media and social logins